aDu/pet-pet-gif/README.md

 `npm i -S pet-pet-gif`

-Example usage for a Discord bot (using [Eris](https://www.npmjs.com/package/eris) in the example but should be similar for other Discord API wrappers).
+Two examples in one (using [Eris](https://www.npmjs.com/package/eris) in the example but should be similar for other Discord Bot API wrappers).

 ```
 const petPetGif = require('pet-pet-gif')

 ...

 const petCommandExample = async (param) => {
     let animatedGif = await petPetGif(param.member.avatarURL)

+    // Example #1: Reply with the image attached
     bot.createMessage(param.channel.id,
         {
           "embed": {